-Hobo stoves are really simple stoves made from cans.
-They get their name because they were used by hobos and tramps during the Great Depression.
+Hobo stoves are simple stoves made from cans.
+They get their name because hobos and tramps used them during the Great Depression.

 Hobo stoves have experienced a comeback in recent years.
-Here’s what you need to know if you want to make a DIY hobo stove.
+Here’s what you need to know to make a DIY hobo stove.

 How to Make a Hobo Stove

 There are so many ways to make a hobo stove.
 Everyone claims that their design is the “best.”
-Rather than trying to present you with what I think is the “best”, I’m going to give you several designs and let you experiment for yourself.
+Rather than trying to present you with what I think is the “best,” I will give you several techniques and let you experiment for yourself.